 At the outset, we’ll have a planning and inventorying session to set project goals and set a schedule for when you’ll be sending me packets of your pages in progress.
 After you send your packet, we’ll have a phone conference to talk through the pages, problem-solve any issues you’re having with the draft, and set a plan for your next packet.
 (You’ll also receive a thorough edit note.)
 The goal is to keep you, the writer, sailing clear of stormy seas, generating new pages, and speeding your way toward completion.

-Each packet can be up to fifty pages (or 20,000 words).
+Each packet can be up to 17,000 words (about 45 pages).
 You can sign up for either two to four packets depending on the size of your project and how far you are in it.
-(So if you’re at the beginning of a book that you estimate will be 80,000 words, you’d sign up for four packets.
+(So if you’re at the beginning of a book that you estimate will be 65,000 words, you’d sign up for four packets.
 Whereas if your project is already underway with a hundred pages left to go, we’d do a Mid-Project Check-in together of your existing pages, plus, two packets.)